osohq/oso/docs/content/any/guides/roles/_index.md

 These features include defining roles, adding role checks/enforcement to your application, and exposing a role management API and frontend to your end users.

-If you're interested, we encourage you to sign up for early access [here](https://osohq.typeform.com/to/w8xgMHbw)!
+Sign up for early access [here](https://osohq.typeform.com/to/w8xgMHbw)!
 {{% /callout %}}

 <!-- A well-designed role system has roles that map to an intuitive concept of what